vuongwyen/warehouse-management-system/README.md

 ---

-## 💡 Why Choose Nexus WMS?
+## 💡 Why Choose WMS?

-Managing inventory with spreadsheets or legacy software often leads to errors, waste, and lost revenue. **Nexus WMS** transforms your supply chain operations by providing a **Single Source of Truth**.
+Managing inventory with spreadsheets or legacy software often leads to errors, waste, and lost revenue. **WMS** transforms your supply chain operations by providing a **Single Source of Truth**.

 The system replaces guesswork with **real-time tracking**, minimizes waste through intelligent **FEFO (First Expired, First Out)** strategies, and scales effortlessly from a single warehouse to a multi-facility enterprise network.